Softvelum/zabbix/README.md

-# Zabbix Zabbix templates
+# Zabbix templates and configs
-Zabbix templates for Nimble Streamer monitoring
+Zabbix templates and other related files for Nimble Streamer monitoring

 Description article and demo video are coming soon.